Harrison's Cave Barbados

 Stalactite (downward growth)

 Visitors are first shown a short video presentation when entering the main building.
-The video explains how Barbados was created in geological terms (rising from the seabed as a coral and limestone island as opposed to being volcanic like most of the windward and leeward Caribbean islands) and brief, but interesting details, of how the cave structure was formed.
+The video explains how the island was created in geological terms (rising from the seabed as a coral and limestone island as opposed to being volcanic like most of the windward and leeward Caribbean islands) and brief, but interesting details, of how the underground structures were formed.

 Stalagmite